LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HQ_HMI/Railway_HQ_HMI.md

 ### Design Differences: Real-World HMI vs. Cyber Range Simulated HMI

-Designing a Human-Machine Interface (HMI) for a cyber range simulation requires a fundamentally different approach compared to building one for real-world OT training.
+Designing a Human-Machine Interface (HMI) for a cyber range simulation requires a fundamentally different approach compared to building one for real-world normal OT training.
 Based on my experience from multiple cybersecurity exercises and feedback from end users, this section explores the key distinctions between the two types of HMI designs.
 While these observations are based on my personal experience and may not be 100% correct, they reflect real-world needs from both OT engineers and cybersecurity practitioners.

 ##### 1. Design Purpose and Usage Context